-Azure AD or AAD (Azure Active Directory) is cloud based directory and identity management service by Microsoft.
-It provides centralized authentication mechanism for cloud based application for both users in cloud and users on-premises.
+Azure AD or AAD (Azure Active Directory) is a cloud-based directory and identity management service by Microsoft.
+It provides a centralized authentication mechanism for cloud-based applications for both users in the cloud and users on premises.

-Azure AD can be integrated with an existing Windows Server Active Directory, giving organizations the ability to leverage their existing on-premises identity investments to manage access to cloud based SaaS applications using very simple tool called Azure AD Connect.
+Azure AD can be integrated with an existing Windows Server Active Directory, giving organizations the ability to leverage their existing on-premises identity investments to manage access to cloud-based SaaS applications using a very simple tool called Azure AD Connect.

-Azure AD has several editions and people generally got confuse for which editions of AAD organizations should go for.
-Among all the editions of Azure AD, primary difference is capacity and features set such as certain editions supports only up-to 500,000 objects and certain editions doesn’t support self service password reset.
+Azure AD has several editions and people generally got confused about which editions of AAD organizations should go for.
+Among all the editions of Azure AD, the primary difference is the capacity and features set as certain editions support only up to 500,000 objects and certain editions don’t support self-service password reset.
 One can choose Azure AD editions based on the capabilities and features set looking for.

 Free – if you subscribed to any Microsoft online service such as azure or office 365 you will get the free azure AD version.
 You do not need to pay for this.
 But it got limited features.

 Basic – Designed for task workers with cloud-first needs, this edition provides cloud-centric application access and self-service identity management solutions.
 With the Basic edition of Azure Active Directory, you get productivity-enhancing and cost-reducing features like group-based access management, self-service password reset for cloud applications, and Azure Active Directory Application Proxy (to publish on-premises web applications using Azure Active Directory), all backed by an enterprise-level SLA of 99.9 percent uptime.